Photo by Gabriel Macdonald

 Whether you are able to count a lot of birds or find none at all, your reports will be valuable to trained ornithologists around the world.
 Among other data, they use the numbers to estimate bird population trends over the years.

 Scientists with The Cornell Lab of Ornithology, National Audubon Society, and Birds Canada have conducted the bird count since 1998.
 It went global in 2013.
+You explore the website to find results from not only Virginia Beach but anywhere you choose to look.

-What’s more, you can discover how to watch this year’s results in real-time online and find out where the birding “hot spots” are in Virginia Beach during the count.
+What’s more, discover how to watch this year’s results in real-time online and find out where the birding “hot spots” are in Virginia Beach during the count.
 Then add your count and watch the numbers grow!

 LRNow would love to hear your nature news.
 Whether it’s about unusual plants or critters you see on your walks or find on the beach, or tales of good folks who care for the environment, let maryreid@lrnow.org.